jeffkraken/hakcafe/README.md

 - Add fourth set of challenges (bring total to 36)
 - Update storage to focus on sesssions or use sqlite.
 - Fix challenge 19, unlockInvite() not generating right flag.
-- Fix challenge 23, window sizing for 'terminal' is too big and answer is redundant.